Capabilities

 Tolerance specification strategy:

-• Manufacturing consultation — Engage manufacturing partners during design phase
+• Manufacturing consultation: Engage manufacturing partners during the design phase

 Documentation Requirements